-Total productive maintenance (TPM) is the idea that everyone in a facility should participate in maintenance.
+Total productive maintenance (TPM) is a strategy that operates according to the idea that everyone in a facility should participate in maintenance, rather than just the maintenance team.
 A TPM approach uses the skills of all employees and seeks to incorporate maintenance into the everyday performance of a facility.

 Advantages of TPM

 - When everyone in a facility is thinking about and contributing to maintenance, many aspects of the facility will change for the better.
 Teams employing a TPM strategy often experience the following:

 - Fewer breakdowns

 - When machine operators keep an eye out for changes with their equipment, big issues are more likely to be spotted early, before a breakdown occurs.
 This lets the maintenance team get on top of their PM schedule, rather than always reacting to emergency breakdowns.

 - Safer workplace

 - Technicians are much more likely to take risks when rushing to fix a breakdown, so fewer breakdowns generally mean a safer workplace.
 On top of that, when everyone keeps maintenance in mind, problems can be spotted and dealt with well before they become potentially dangerous situations.